xmlking/angular-webstorm-project-setup/README.md

   ![Yeoman Grunt WebStorm debug](Yeoman-Grunt-WebStorm-debug.png)
   3. Install Chrome Extension 'JetBrains IDE Support' for JavaScript debugging with WebStorm [JavaScipt debugging only support on Chrome browser for now]
 4. Create empty project e.g: ConsoleUI
-5. Open [Tool>Open Terminal] and run commands from VI. -> Step 2. and rest of the steps
+5. Open [Tool>Open Terminal] and run commands from Step 2. and rest of the steps

 ###AngularJS work flow

 ####Scaffold out a AngularJS project

 	1. mkdir ConsoleUI && cd $_		            # make a project directory and change into it. #run this if you are not using WebStrom
-	2. yo angular                               # scaffold out a AngularJS project. - Say 'No' to Bootstrap here - otherwise it'll download 2.x version
+	2. yo angular                               # scaffold out a AngularJS project.
 	   #yo angular [app-name] 	                # if you want to name of app something other then the parent directory.
-	3. bower install --save bootstrap       	# install bootstrap for your project from Bower 5  bower install --save angular-bootstrap   # install a angular-bootstrap
+	3. bower install --save bootstrap       	# install bootstrap for your project from Bower.
+If youman didnt install bootstrap 5  bower install --save angular-bootstrap   # install a angular-bootstrap
 	6. bower install --save restangular       	# https://github.com/mgonto/restangular#restangular
 	7. bower install --save angular-ui-router   # lets use angular-ui-router as  angular-route  sucks